-The improvement of sensors providing precision angular velocity measurement as well as the development of new high-performance systems is substantial in a lot of areas of engineering.
-The increasing complexity of these systems causes the complication of their functioning algorithms and analytical models.
-Technological advances in the improvement of accuracy and dynamical properties of the systems in question can be expected if the processes taking place in the sensors will be better understood.
+From educational viewpoint the practical teaching of measurement discipline should be undertaken by the design-oriented methods.
 This implies the use of higher level of abstraction models that deal not only with fundamental principles underlying measurement systems but also with principles of treatment of deviations and uncertainties based on the analysis of instrument structure and the effects of sensitivity to parameters variations and external influences.
 In many cases the models that are formed on basic physical theory and phenomena of the relevant systems should be completed by more comprehensive consideration.

-Methods of development and analysis of such models are time consuming ones and require special knowledge and approaches to mathematical modeling.
+Methods of development and analysis of such models are time consuming ones and require special knowledge and approaches to both mathematical modeling and the development of pedagogic materials.
 An example of this attitude could be sensors that include mechanical elements to sense a dynamic variable being measured.
 When analyzing the behaviour of high-performance systems it is very important for applications to investigate properties of the system in the presence of disturbances of different physical nature, e. g. vibrations.
 Structural vibration problems present a major hazard and design limitation for interpretation of these systems properties and their effect on system performance.
 At the sizing stage of a design process models with simplifying assumptions can be applied.
 But when it comes to a refinement, more accurate techniques, such as models of higher order, modal analysis and optimization, consideration of the distributed dynamics effects become indispensable.